 - “His scenes whip along.
 And his ending is absolutely smashing!” — The Virginian-Pilot

-De derde tweeling in Dutch by Uitgeverij Unieboek
+- The Dutch edition, De derde tweeling, is published by Uitgeverij Unieboek